slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 Too many people are caught up wasting time on physics-like precision in areas of practical life that do not have such precision available.
-A better approach is to ask “Is it useful?” and, if yes, “To what extent?”
+A better approach is to ask “is it useful?” and, if yes, “To what extent?”

 Mental models are a way of thinking about the world that prepares us to make good decisions in the first place.